zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “To turn around” is a two-word phrasal verb meaning  to move 180 degrees in the opposite direction.
 So, if you are looking north, y ou will turn your body so that you are looking south.
 The verb we would use here actua lly would be “facing south” and “facing north.”
 “To face” (face) means to turn your body in a certain direction so that the front of your body, your face, is point ed in a certain direction.
 Interestingly enough, the verb “to face” can also m ean “to deal with.”
 We have “to face our problems.”
 We have to deal with or take ca re of our problems.

 Eva says the dog will still “bark and whimper.”
 “To  bark” (bark) is the verb we use to describe the way a dog makes sound.
 There’s also  a noun which is “bark.”
 A dog “barks” – woof, woof.
-The sound made by a cat i s described by using the verb “to meow” (meow) – meow, meow.
+The sound made by a cat is described by using the verb “to meow” (meow) – meow, meow.
 That, at least in English, is the sound a cat makes.
 Cats make different sounds in different languages.
 It’s very strange, but then again, so are cats, which is why you shoul d never own one.

 Eva is saying that even in this crate, the dog is s till going to bark and “whimper” (whimper).
 “To whimper” is to make a soft sound tha t usually indicates you are sad or scared or perhaps in pain.
 Eva then asks Ami n, “Do you want her,” meaning the dog, “to suffer?”
 “To suffer” (suffer) means to experience some sort of pain or to be in a difficult situation or underg oing a difficult experience.
 Amin says, “Of course not.”
 He doesn’t want her to suffe r.